IN THIS ARTICLE

 Your portfolio should feature a diverse collection of projects, including exploratory data analysis projects, a data cleaning project, a project that uses SQL, and data visualization projects.
 Promote your projects by uploading them on Github.
 If you use Tableau for data visualization, set your project to ‘Public’ so that it is searchable online by potential employers.

-Data Analysis Project FAQs
+Data Analytics Project FAQs

-If you lack real-world experience, projects are a great way to show off your skills.
+If you lack real-world experience, data projects are a great way to show off your skills.
 List each project the way you would a job.
 Briefly describe the scope of the project, the technical challenges you faced, and the outcome.

 Projects can take anywhere from one or two weeks to several months to complete.
 It depends on the size and complexity of your dataset, processing time, how much data cleaning is required, and whether or not you decide to use machine learning and AI.